J-1 Visa Data Analyst Jobs

 Can a J-1 Data Analyst trainee transition to a different visa after the program ends?

-Transitioning to H-1B or another work visa after a J-1 program is possible, but the two-year home residency requirement blocks a direct change of status for some participants.
+Transitioning to H-1B visa or another work visa after a J-1 program is possible, but the two-year home residency requirement blocks a direct change of status for some participants.
 If your program funding came from your home government, or your home country appears on the Exchange Visitor Skills List for your field, you must fulfill or obtain a waiver of that requirement before changing status.
 Use Migrate Mate to identify employers familiar with this transition and willing to support a future sponsorship pathway.